 If the issue cannot be settled informally, the student may submit a formal appeal of grade through the Registrar’s Office.
-For details, please see section 2.7 of the undergraduate calendar.
+For details, please see Reg.
+3.3.4 of the undergraduate calendar.

-You may use cuLearn to post your course work grades.
+You may use Brightspace to post your course work grades.
 For final grades, you must use E-Grades (accessible through Carleton Central).
 Training on E-Grades is available through the Registrar’s Office at select times of the year.
 Find out more about entering grades here.
-More information about cuLearn and E-Grades can be found in the computing for instructors section of this website.
+More information about Brightspace and E-Grades can be found in the Computing for Instructors section of this website.

 Before you set your tests/exams and grade assignments in your course, it is best to ask your chair or director and a few faculty members what the grading and distribution standards in your academic unit are.
 Whether you agree with the standards or not (philosophically or practically), it is better to know about these standards before you are called by the dean’s office to explain your grading.